angelovangel/nxf-shiny/README.md

 ```

 >Note about profiles
-The `nextflow -profile` can be used by defining the profiles in the input json, like a normal parameter with `"inputId": "profile"`
+The `nextflow -profile` can be used by defining the profiles in the input json, like a normal parameter with `"inputId": "profile"`.
+Currently, pipeline parameters defined with `-profile` is not working.